 Aside from the application form, passport pictures, visa fee, and the Security Declaration, here are the other requirements that you must provide:

-- Passport – The embassy requires that your passport is valid for ‘at least another three months on the date the visa application is submitted’.
-It also must have ‘two empty pages’ for them to stamp your passport.
+- Passport – The embassy requires that your passport is valid for at least another three months on the date the visa application is submitted.
+It also must have ‘two empty pages for them to stamp your passport.
 If you have renewed your passport, bring your old one/s with you.
-These are needed especially if you have previous overseas trips.
+These are needed, especially if you have previous overseas trips.

-- Confirmed Accommodation/s – The German Embassy needs you to provide them a proof that you have paid for your accommodation.
+- Confirmed Accommodation/s – The German Embassy needs you to provide them proof that you have paid for your accommodation.
 For this one, we provided a printout of our confirmed AirBnB reservation.
-I would recommend that you book rooms/accommodations with the option to refund in case of rejection.
+I recommend that you book rooms/accommodations with the option to refund in case of rejection.

 - Bank Statements For The Previous Six Months – Bank statements are necessary to prove that you can support yourself financially during your travel.
 When submitting this, include a bank certificate.

-- Travel Health Insurance – A Travel Insurance with ‘a minimum coverage sum of EUR 30,000’ is recommended by the embassy.
+- Travel Health Insurance – Travel Insurance with ‘a minimum coverage sum of EUR 30,000’ is recommended by the embassy.
 You must provide this along with a photocopied version.

 - Land title/Deed of Sale – For property owners, submitting a land title is a requisite.

-In Preparation of the Interview
+In Preparation for the Interview

 - Plan your travel and take note of the address.
 The address is: 25/F Tower II, RCBC Plaza, Ayala Avenue, Makati City.
-Be prepared to take a cab, if you must.
+Be prepared to take a cab if you must.